 A student in Year 10, 11 or 12 who has not met the minimum standard through NAPLAN is required to sit the OLNA.
-Until the minimum standard is met a student will sit OLNA in March and September in Year 10, repeating in Year 11 and 12 if required.
+Students are provided with six opportunities to meet the standard through OLNA with a maximum of two opportunities per year.